 One of the most useful additions to a productive garden, white clover is the only nitrogen-fixing herb on this list.
 All vegetable and fruit plants require nitrogen to produce healthy crops, but they can’t access the nitrogen in the soil.

-Rather, they need certain nitrogen-fixing plants that take nitrogen from the air and convert it to a form that’s useable by the roots of crops.
+Rather, they need certain nitrogen-fixing plants that take nitrogen from the air and convert it to a form that’s usable by the roots of crops.
 That’s where clover comes to the rescue.

 There are many other nitrogen-fixing plants, but white clover is the easiest – in my opinion – to use in the garden.
 In addition to nitrogen, clover accumulates phosphorus.
 It is commonly used in orchards as a perennial living mulch under fruit trees to protect the soil and continuously provide fertilizer.